danluu/post-mortems/README.md

 [Facebook](https://blog.thousandeyes.com/facebook-outage-deep-dive/).
 A bad config took down both Facebook and Instagram.

+[Amazon](http://aws.amazon.com/message/680587/).
+Elastic Load Balancer ran into problems when "a maintenance process that was inadvertently run against the production ELB state data".

 [Valve](https://blog.thousandeyes.com/steam-outage-monitor-data-center-connectivity/).
 Although there's no official postmortem, it looks like a bad BGP config severed Valve's connection to Level 3, Telia, and Abovenet/Zayo, which resulted in a global Steam outage.

 [GPS/GLONASS](http://www.gps.gov/governance/advisory/meetings/2014-06/beutler1.pdf).
 A bad update that caused incorrect orbital mechanics calculations caused GPS satellites that use GLONASS to broadcast incorrect positions for 10 hours.
 The bug was noticed and rolled back almost immediately due to (?) this didn't fix the issue.